 Obesity is a serious health epidemic.
 About 30 million Indians are obese.
-It is major risk factors for a number of chronic diseases, including diabetes, cardiovascular diseases and cancer.
-It was once an issue only in high income groups, but obesity has now dramatically raised in lower and middle income groups also.
+It is major risk factor for a number of chronic diseases, including diabetes, cardiovascular diseases, and cancer.
+It was once an issue only in high-income groups, but obesity has now dramatically raised in lower and middle-income groups also.

 A crude population measure of obesity is the body mass index (BMI), a person’s weight (in kilograms) divided by the square of his or her height (in meters).
 The WHO defines an adult who has a BMI between:

 18.5 – 24.9- Healthy Weight